 Forget to Use Subtitles and Transcripts

-Furthermore, your viewers may have hearing difficulties of their own, or may be in a location where they can watch the video but are not able to listen to audio.
+Furthermore, your viewers may have hearing difficulties, or may be in a location where they can watch the video but are not able to listen to audio.
 Subtitles are an easy add that can get you more viewers, better engagement and more comprehension.
 You likely already have most of the words already written in your video script.

-It is for this reason that we highly recommend accompanying any video with a transcript - both to make the video easier to watchers to understand, and to allow students to easily go back and read the contents of the video at a later date.
+It is for these reasons that we highly recommend accompanying any video with a transcript - both to make the video easier for watchers to understand, and to allow them to easily go back and read the contents of the video at a later date.

 Lose Sight of the Purpose of Your Video

-Congratulations, you put together a great-looking video that everyone’s watching and sharing.
+Congratulations, you put together a great-looking video that everyone’s watching and sharing on social media.
 Only problem is, no one knows what it’s for.
 Don’t let style overshadow substance.
 If this is a marketing video, treat it like any other marketing content, addressing your audience’s pain points, presenting clear solutions and including a strong call to action.
 A reasonable degree of work should go into your pre-production and writing an appropriate script on the subject matter of the video.